slorek/conscript/README.md

 This will result in uploads for drafts being stored in the same location as the original instance.
 This is because Conscript does not want to have to worry about moving files when publishing an instance.

 Conscript also overrides CarrierWave's `#destroy` callbacks to ensure that no other instance is using the same file before deleting it from the filesystem.
 Otherwise this can happen when you delete a draft with the same file as the original instance.

-### Gotchas

-If creating drafts of models with `has_many` associations, the associated model should define a reciprocal `belongs_to` relationship (as normal).
-However, if it also has a presence validation e.g. `validates parent_model_name, presence: true` then when you subsequently update an existing draft instance, you will encounter a limitation of ActiveRecord's default scopes.
-To avoid this when subsequently updating drafts with associations, wrap your save code with a `Model.unscoped` block, e.g:

-    Article.unscoped { draft.save! }

-Otherwise you'll encounter a validation error.

 ## Contributing